Endometriosis Supportive Therapy: Can Endometriosis Be Treated Without Surgery?

 When symptoms, history, physical exam, scans and laboratory evidence all point to endometriosis as a strong possibility to be the root cause of pain, and/or infertility, minimally invasive surgery should be considered to find out for sure.
 If endo is diagnosed, then medical hormonal therapy may make sense as part of a highly individualized treatment plan under the guidance of an endo specialist.

-The caveat to considering surgery is that there are, of course, potential risks and complications even though it is minimally invasive.
+The caveat to considering endometriosis surgery is that there are, of course, potential risks and complications even though it is minimally invasive.
 These risks can be minimized in the hands of an expert surgeon, but they should be considered in a risk-benefit discussion.

 Integrative Holistic View of Endometriosis

 Since the cause of endo is incompletely understood, but highly multifactorial, and because the reason endo is present in any given individual may vary, either surgery or hormonal therapy or both may fail.
 Failure is relative.
 In other words, failure may be defined as no immediate pain improvement, persistent subfertility, or it may mean recurrence years later.
 These are very different scenarios, requiring different approaches.
 Also, it’s important to consider whether or not associated conditions have been addressed, such as SIBO or other microbiome irregularities, other inflammatory immune-modulated disease and so on.
 Finally, pelvic floor physical therapy is not just a symptom band-aid but a critical co-treatment for pelvic floor function before and after surgery.
-These topics are all beyond the scope of this article but you can discover more by reading the following articles.
+These topics are all beyond the scope of this article, but you can discover more by reading the following articles.

 Kicking it up a notch, here is something you do not see covered much other than in a very superficial manner.
-It is not rocket science, but is not simplistic at the potential treatment level either.
+It is not rocket science but is not simplistic at the potential treatment level either.
 However, it is something you can implement in a proactive way at any point in your journey.
-Specifically this is the impact of nutrition and lifestyle choices, as well as well-selected and targeted supplements, but drilled down a lot further than simply eating right, exercising and de-stressing.
+Specifically, this is the impact of nutrition and lifestyle choices, as well as well-selected and targeted supplements, but drilled down a lot further than simply eating right, exercising and de-stressing.

 Upcoming bio-molecular therapies will target specific biological pathways that we are now beginning to better understand.
 Many pathways are already identified, many not.
-The problem is that there are no mainstream medical therapies yet which can target these pathways safely and effectively.
+The problem is that there are no mainstream medical therapies, yet which can target these pathways safely and effectively.
 We know from other related genomically modulated inflammatory diseases, like cancer and auto-immune disorders, that these treatments take a while to develop and offer safely.
 Meanwhile, many of the genomic, metabolic and epigenetic abnormalities that influence endo are known or at least partly known.
 With few exceptions, while it is too early to safely use pharmaceutical agents to modulate these abnormalities, nutrients, specific exercise, toxin avoidance, and even state of mind can affect the same pathways abnormalities without risk.

 Nutrigenomics and Epigenetics

 How do toxins or stress adversely affect your health, while healthy diet and exercise positively influence your health?
 In large part, relatively new sciences like metabolomics and genomics, and their derivatives, explain this.
 You are born with your genes and, so far, you can’t alter that deck of cards.
 Some genes may be “bad” and increase your risk of endo, as well as other diseases.
 However, not everyone with some bad genes develops disease.
-The most famous examples are identical twins who inherited the exact same genetics yet might look a little different (e.g eye or hair color) and often get different diseases.
+The most famous examples are identical twins who inherited the exact same genetics yet might look a little different (e.g. eye or hair color) and often get different diseases.
 Why?

 Anything and everything you eat, drink, get exposed to via skin or breathing, or even think about or emote, can affect your genes through epigenetics.
 This means these substances and neurochemicals, good or bad, can turn genes on and off.
-Of course it is infinitely more complex than that and multiple genes affect one process in many cases.
+Of course, it is infinitely more complex than that and multiple genes affect one process in many cases.
 However, you can actively modulate your inflammatory and oxidative state.
 Do we know what veggie or what thought or what toxin turns what specific gene on or off?
-No. But we do know how these gene controlled pathways synergize and work together to create health or facilitate disease.
+No. But we do know how these gene-controlled pathways synergize and work together to create health or facilitate disease.

 Conclusion